Ho-Ro/CPM-tools/tcpm/README.md

 A>sysutil halt
 bye
 ```

 ## How do I populate a disk image with files?
-`sysutil` provides the copy subcommand to transfer files into (and out of)
+`sysutil` provides the `copy` subcommand to transfer files into (and out of)
 a `tcpm` disk image.
-A special drive designation `x:` allows you to
+The special drive designation `x:` allows you to
 access files in the directory `tnylpo` uses as its drive A (by default, this
-is the current working directory at the time you started `tnylpo tcpm`.
+is the current working directory at the time you started `tnylpo tcpm`).
 Since
-the files are accessed using ithe BDOS emulation of `tnylpo`, only files
+the files are accessed using the BDOS emulation of `tnylpo`, only files
 conforming to `tnylpo`'s file name restrictions (8.3, only lower case
 letters) are accessible.
 To copy e.g., `pip.com` and `stat.com` into
 disk image A (assuming they already reside in the directory `tnylpo` uses